Scholarships. Scholarships are competitive and awarded on merit.

 Graduate Assistant Overload Appointments.
 Overload graduate assistantship appointments (those more than 20 hours/week) will be granted only when there is a clear case to be made beyond the student's monetary gain or the benefit to the department.

-Before making a graduate assistantship appointment that brings a student's total appointment beyond 50%, the DEO or DGS of the program in which the student is enrolled (in consultation with the student's advisor) must receive permission from the Associate Dean for Academic and Administrative Affairs.
+Before making a graduate assistantship appointment that brings a student's total appointment beyond 50%, the DEO or DGS of the program in which the student is enrolled (in consultation with the student's advisor) must receive permission from the Associate Dean for Administrative Affairs.
 All overload requests must address:

 - the potential academic benefit to the student from the additional appointment;